bitfaster/BitFaster.Caching/BitFaster.Caching/ReadMe.md

 ## ConcurrentLru

-`ConcurrentLru` is a light weight drop in replacement for `ConcurrentDictionary`, but with bounded size enforced by the TU-Q pseudo LRU eviction policy.
+`ConcurrentLru` is a light weight drop in replacement for `ConcurrentDictionary`, but with bounded size enforced by the TU-Q eviction policy (similar to [2Q](https://www.vldb.org/conf/1994/P439.PDF)).
 There are no background threads, no lock contention, lookups are fast and hit rate outperforms a pure LRU in all tested scenarios.

 Choose a capacity and use just like ConcurrentDictionary, but with bounded size: